skip to main content

 • State and regional agencies may invite affordable housing stakeholders to participate in the transportation planning process.

-• The State department of transportation (State DOT) may also consider adding a housing representative to commissions it chairs, such as a Complete Streets commission or street safety commission.
+• The State Department of Transportation (State DOT) may also consider adding a housing representative to commissions it chairs, such as a Complete Streets commission or street safety commission.

-• Metropolitan planning organizations (MPOs) may incorporate housing into scenario planning.
+• Metropolitan Planning Organizations (MPOs) may incorporate housing into scenario planning.

 • MPOs shall include affordable housing organizations as an interested party in the planning process and ensure they are provided with a reasonable opportunity to comment on the MTP.